 receive a full refund minus shipping fees.
 A 10% restocking fee will apply on all other orders.

-Gemnation ships your domestic order free via FedEx Insured Second Day after your order has been processed.
+Gemnation ships your domestic order free via FedEx Insured Standard Delivery (3-5 days) after your order has been processed.

 Please read the additional information section next to the watch to determine processing times.